 When you allow your body to experience being in ‘a state of ketosis,’ you become less reliant on burning sugar and carbs all day, every day.
 Instead, you start to train your body to use fat and ketones for fuel.

 Why is this important?
-Because it puts you on the fast track to becoming more metabolically flexible.
+Because again, it puts you on the fast track to becoming more metabolically flexible.

-In my opinion, metabolic flexibility is the ultimate goal we should all be striving for, especially when it comes to successfully maintaining weight loss while still living in the real world and benefiting from ketones while also consuming more carbohydrates.
+In my opinion, metabolic flexibility is the ultimate goal we should all be striving for, especially when it comes to successfully maintaining fat loss while still living in the real world and benefiting from ketones while also consuming more carbohydrates.